 Nowadays as pine nuts are so expensive, I lean towards more realistically priced nuts.
 I am not a fan of walnuts in pesto as their skins can impart a slightly bitter taste.
 Taking the skin off is not fun, so I experimented with other nuts and found almonds to be a great substitute.
 Removing their skins is more straightforward by blanching the nuts in boiling water and refreshing them in cold water.
 The skins should slip off easily.
 Otherwise, most supermarkets sell them skinned.
 Cashews work well too, so most of the time, I use both nuts in my pesto.

 Try spreading the pesto directly onto bread as a sandwich filling instead of mayonnaise or mustard.
-Toasted sandwiches with pesto (as mentioned in Gluten-Free Focaccia Sandwiches) are even better as the pesto oozes out its oil from the nuts and gives off a wonderful garlic-basil aroma.
+Toasted sandwiches with pesto as in Gluten-Free Focaccia Sandwiches, taste even better as the pesto oozes out and gives off a wonderful garlic-basil aroma and flavour.

-- 40-60g fresh basil leaves
+- 40-60 g fresh basil leaves

 - 3 garlic cloves, whole

-- 20g Parmesan cheese, grated
+- 20 g Parmesan cheese, grated

-- 2 teaspoons lemon juice
+- 2 tsp lemon juice

-- 1 teaspoon black pepper, freshly cracked
+- 1 tsp freshly cracked black pepper

-- ½ teaspoon chilli flakes (optional)
+- ½ tsp chilli flakes (optional)

-3. In the food processor, add the garlic cloves and basil leaves.
+- Blend the garlic cloves and basil leaves.
 Pulse a few times and scrape the mixture down from the sides.

 Try alternative pesto ingredients by adding fresh rocket/arugula leaves, sundried tomatoes or/and roasted red peppers.